The Villainess's Guide to (Not) Falling in Love: Manga

 A manga adaptation illustrated by Ren Sakuma and with composition by Shiori Shiono began serialization on Square Enix's Manga Up! manga website on February 12, 2022.
-Its chapters have been compiled into six tankōbon volumes as of October 2025.
+Its chapters have been compiled into seven tankōbon volumes as of June 2026.
 The manga adaptation is published in English on Square Enix's Manga UP!
 Global website and app.
 During their panel at Anime Expo 2023, Square Enix Manga & Books announced that they would begin releasing volumes in English on March 12, 2024.